-Age distribution among the project authors has turned out to be uneven (fig. 4).
+Age distribution among the project authors has turned out to be uneven (Fig. 5).
 The most active attitude in this question has been displayed by young people aged between 19 and 40.
 However, the persons over 60 years of age have appeared to be quite active.

-Fig. 4.
-Distribution of projects by author age.
-Source: own work based on data from Sumy City Council
+Fig. 5 Distribution of projects by author age

-The gender indicator of the activity in question is in favour of women (fig. 5).
+The gender indicator of the activity in question is in favour of women (Fig. 6).
 Thus, 63% of the authors have appeared to be female.